 - Employee Relations Cases or information related to disciplinary actions

-Sensitive data does not include information in the William and Mary directory or data that is made public by the University.
+Sensitive data does not include information in the W&M directory or data that is made public by the university.

 Rules for Managing Sensitive Data

 There are laws relating to university collection of sensitive data.
 The legal restrictions most commonly impacting the university are summarized below.
 For additional information, contact the Information Security Office.

 - Sensitive data may only be collected, maintained, used, or disseminated as necessary to accomplish a proper academic or business purpose of the university or as required bylaw.
 For a partial list of laws requiring or permitting data collection by the university, see Appendix A.